Art Howe

 [edit] Biographical Information

 Art Howe played 11 seasons in the majors and then managed for 14 years.
-He, Greg Brock, and Jeff Huson are the only major leaguers appearing in more than 100 games to come from the University of Wyoming.
+Howe, Greg Brock, and Jeff Huson are the only major leaguers appearing in more than 100 games to come from the University of Wyoming.

 He was signed by the Pittsburgh Pirates as a free agent at the age of 24.
-He broke in at age 27 with them as a third baseman.
-In his first year, 1974, he hit .243 in 29 games, and in his second year he slumped to .171 in 63 games.
+He broke in at age 27 as a third baseman.
+In his first year, 1974, he hit .243 in 29 games, and in his second year slumped to .171 in 63 games.
 That winter, he was the player-to-be-named-later in a trade for Tommy Helms, and he appeared in 21 games with the Houston Astros in 1976, hitting only .138 at the age of 29.

 It was a very inauspicious start, but Howe's career was just beginning.
 He became a regular for the next six years with the Astros, always appearing in 100 to 125 games.
 In the first three years, he played primarily second base, then in the fourth year he was a first baseman, and in the last two years he was a third baseman.
 His hitting was better than might have been expected.
 Although Houston played in an extreme pitcher's park, Howe hit over .290 twice and over .280 another time.
 He also drew a decent number of walks, and showed moderate power.